WoroodDabbas/IoT/README.md

-## Send SMS alerts from an IoT Device to your mobile phone using Twilio
+## Send alerts from an IoT Device to your mobile phone through SMS using Twilio

 ====================================

-In this repository you will see how to send SMS alerts from any IoT Device which is connected to the Watson Iot Platform via Node-RED to your mobile phone through Twilio Service.
+In this repository you will see how to send alerts from any IoT Device which is connected to the Watson Iot Platform via Node-RED to your mobile phone through Twilio Service via SMS .
 Try it out for yourself right now by Following these steps:

 ### Create your Application on IBM Cloud

-1. Sign up to your IBM Cloud account through : ibm.biz/devsummit . then sign in and open the catalog (https://console.ng.bluemix.net/catalog/   //the link depends on your region (ng; eu-gb; etc.))
+1. Sign up to your IBM Cloud account through :http://ibm.biz/iotsheraa , then sign in and open the catalog (https://console.ng.bluemix.net/catalog/   //the link depends on your region (ng; eu-gb; etc.))
 2. In the left sidebar click on “Boilerplates” (category: Apps)
 3. Click on “Internet of Things Platform Starter”
 4. Insert an “App name” (e.g. iot-alertnotification)